-Sanders narrowly beats Buttigieg in New Hampshire Democratic primary as Biden lags badly
+Sanders narrowly beats Buttigieg in New Hampshire Democratic primary, Biden finishes fifth

 Buttigieg, who would be the first openly gay U.S. president if elected, still faces questions about what polls show is his weakness with African-American voters, one of the most loyal and vital Democratic voting blocs.

-He also decried the growing polarization of politics and the Democratic infighting of recent weeks.
+He also decried the growing polarization of politics and the recent Democratic infighting.

 “In this election season, we’ve been told by some that you must either be for revolution or you are for the status quo.
 But where does that leave the rest of us?”
-Buttigieg asked supporters in Nashua, New Hampshire.

-“A politics of my way or the highway is a road to re-electing Donald Trump,” he said.
+Buttigieg asked supporters in Nashua.
+“A politics of my way or the highway is a road to re-electing Donald Trump.”

 On the Republican side, Trump easily won the state’s presidential primary, defeating rival William Weld, the former governor of neighboring Massachusetts.

-Reporting by John Whitesides, James Oliphant, Simon Lewis, Michael Martina and Amanda Becker in New Hampshire, and Doina Chiacu and Ginger Gibson in Washington; Writing by John Whitesides; Editing by Peter Cooney
+Reporting by John Whitesides, James Oliphant, Simon Lewis, Michael Martina and Amanda Becker in New Hampshire, and Doina Chiacu and Ginger Gibson in Washington; Writing by John Whitesides; Editing by Soyoung Kim and Peter Cooney